saintfactory/cetak-landingpage/README.md

 ### Docker

-- I assumed that in your machine already had Docker

-For build the docker image for our cetakk app, you can do this like :
+I assumed that in your machine already had Docker. for build the docker image for our cetakk app, you can do this like :
 ```sh
 docker build -t firebase/dockerize-vue-app .
 ```